Español

 The treatment plan will depend on:

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 It can be used after surgery to try to kill any cancer cells that might have been left behind.
-Or it might be used instead of surgery if all of the cancer can’t be removed.
-Radiation can also help treat symptoms like pain and swelling if the cancer has come back and more surgery can’t be done.
+Or it might be used instead of surgery if all of the cancer cannot be removed.
+Radiation can also help treat symptoms like pain and swelling if the cancer has come back and more surgery cannot be done.

 Getting radiation is a lot like getting an x-ray.
 Although the radiation is stronger, it is still painless.
 Treatments are usually given 5 days a week for several weeks.